 “Ah!” said my aunt, rubbing her nose as if she were a little vexed.
 “That’s his allegorical way of expressing it.
 He connects his illness with great disturbance and agitation, naturally, and that’s the figure, or the simile, or whatever it’s called, which he chooses to use.
 And why shouldn't he, if he thinks proper?”

 Charles Dickens, David Copperfield (1849)

-Some commentators have interpreted Mr Dick’s struggle to keep his addled mind clear while working with Dickens himself, and have even gone so far as to suggest Mr Dick’s troubled life might be the author’s nudge to his own famously troubled childhood.
-But no matter how Dickens intended the character of Mr Dick to be interpreted, it is his obsession with King Charles that lies at the root of the expression above.
+Some commentators have interpreted Mr Dick’s struggle to keep his addled mind clear while working as a reference to Dickens himself, and have even gone so far as to suggest Mr Dick’s troubled life might be the author’s nudge to his own famously troubled childhood.
+But no matter how Dickens intended the character to be interpreted, it is his obsession with King Charles that lies at the root of the expression above.

 Such was the popularity of Dickens’ work that by the 1860s, King Charles’s head was already being used as an expression of obsession or fixation—and in particular one that intrudes on your day to day life, or stops you from working.